A reflection model with a radial disk density profile: Implications on spectral fitting

 For the analysis, we use XSPEC v12.11.1~\citep{1996ASPC..101...17A}, WILMS abundances~\citep{2000ApJ...542..914W}, and VERNER cross-sections~\citep{1996ApJ...465..487V}.
 The \textsl{NuSTAR} observation is 22~ks.
 The flux of the source does not show significant variability, and we can thus use the time-averaged spectrum for the spectral analysis.
 The unprocessed raw data are downloaded from the HEASARC website.
 HEASOFT module {\tt nupipeline} is used to process the unfiltered data into cleaned event data.
 A circular region of 180~arcsec is taken around the center of the source to extract the spectrum.
 A background region of the same size is taken as far as possible from the source on the same detector.
 For the extraction of source and background spectra, another HEASOFT module, {\tt nuproducts}, is used.
 The same module is used to generate the response matrix file and the ancillary file.
 We rebin the source spectra to have at least 30 counts per bin in order to use $\chi^2$ statistics.

+If we fit the data with an absorbed power-law, {\tt tbabs$\times$powerlaw} in XSPEC language, we find the data to best-fit model ratio shown in Fig.~\ref{f-ref}.
+We clearly see a prominent and broadened iron line in the soft X-ray band and a Compton hump peaked at 20-30~keV, indicating that the spectrum has strong reflection features.

 We fit the data with three reflection models: normal {\tt relxill\_nk} with constant ionization parameter and electron density over the whole disk, {\tt relxillion\_nk} with a radial ionization profile and a constant electron density, and {\tt relxilldgrad\_nk} with a radial electron density profile and a self-consistent ionization profile calculated from Eq.~(\ref{eq:Xi_profile}).
-We note that we cannot use exactly the same model for the three fits.
-When we use {\tt relxill\_nk}, the XSPEC model is
+We note the key-differences among the three models. {\tt relxill\_nk} and {\tt relxillion\_nk} use the {\tt xillver} table, so the electron density is fixed to $10^{15}$~cm$^{-3}$ and the high-energy cutoff in the coronal spectrum $E_{\rm cut}$ is free.
+When the ionization gradient index $\alpha_\xi$ in {\tt relxillion\_nk} is set to zero, {\tt relxillion\_nk} reduces exactly to {\tt relxill\_nk}.
+On the other hand, {\tt relxilldgrad\_nk} uses the table of {\tt xillverD}, where the electron density is free and the high-energy cutoff $E_{\rm cut}$ is fixed to 300~keV.
+So {\tt relxilldgrad\_nk} reduces exactly to {\tt relxill\_nk} only when its density gradient index $\alpha_n$ is set to zero and, at the same time, we set $E_{\rm cut} = 300$~keV in {\tt relxill\_nk}.
+In the three fits, we model the emissivity profile with a broken power-law (three free parameters: the inner emissivity index $q_{\rm in}$, the outer emissivity index $q_{\rm out}$, and the breaking radius $R_{\rm br}$) and we impose that the inner edge of the disk $R_{\rm in}$ is at the ISCO radius.
+The black hole spin parameter $a_*$, the inclination angle of the disk $i$, the photon index $\Gamma$ and the high-energy cutoff $E_{\rm cut}$ of the coronal spectrum, the iron abundance $A_{\rm Fe}$, and the deformation parameter of the spacetime $\alpha_{13}$ are always free in the fits.